-Osim International Ltd. (OSIM), Asia’s biggest maker of massage chairs, is turning to Apple Inc. (AAPL)’s iPhone to help boost sales to younger buyers.
+Osim International Ltd. (OSIM), Asia’s biggest maker of massage chairs, is turning to Apple Inc. (AAPL:US)’s iPhone to help boost sales to younger buyers.

 The app will allow users of its latest uDivine App chairs, costing S$5,588 ($4,484) each, to download new massage programs that cater to individual needs, Ron Sim, chief executive officer of the Singapore-based company, said in an interview.
 More massage sequences, such as those for tennis or golf players, may be rolled out and downloaded to existing chairs, he said.